Gervig/Number-Guesser/README.md

 # Number Guesser
-A game for guessing a number
+A game for guessing a number.